 Director James C. Hanks serves as the Imperial Irrigation District director representing Division 3, which includes Brawley, Calipatria, and Niland.
 He also serves on the state’s Colorado River Board.

-Director Hanks was elected to the board in the 2006 primary, but began serving as director following the May 2006 death of incumbent director Lloyd Allen (he had been appointed by the Imperial County Board of Supervisors to fill the vacancy in July 2006).
+Director Hanks was elected to the board in the 2006 primary, but began serving as director following the May 2006 death of incumbent director Lloyd Allen (Mr. Hanks had been appointed by the Imperial County Board of Supervisors to fill the vacancy in July 2006).

 Director Hanks is a retired school superintendent, having worked in the education field for 38 years.
 He holds master’s, bachelor’s and associate of science degrees in counseling.
 He was raised in Brawley and attended Imperial Valley College, Southern Utah, San Diego State and the University of San Diego.
 He served as superintendent for the Calipatria Unified School District for 20 years.
 He was also principal for four years and assistant principal for seven years in Niland and Calipatria schools.
 Early in his career he was a teacher and an assistant principal in the Seeley Union School District.